Cornell-MAE-UG/fa25-portfolio-mlc355-lang/_projects/2024-2025-Sailboat-Hull-Design.md

 Once the gel coat became tacky, two layers of **7 oz fiberglass** were laid using paper templates to avoid wrinkling in complex curvature regions, particularly near the stern.
 Additional fiberglass strips and resin were used to ensure conformity in high-curvature areas.

 The mold layup was vacuum bagged to ensure proper consolidation.
-Full vacuum bagging procedures are detailed in **Appendix D**.
+Full vacuum bagging procedures are detailed in **Appendix E**.

 ## Hull Creation